by Clara P. Triane, M.D.

 Asians Should Eat Rice; Westerners, Bread

 As a Chinese-American I grew up eating rice almost every day, just as most Westerners consume breads.
 When I switched to a meat-based diet I gave up all grains.
 On a few occasions, as an experiment, I tried eating rice again and found it superficial, a stomach-filler lacking taste and significant nutrition.
 I no longer miss eating rice and rarely think about it.
 Nobody needs bread or rice when they have meat to eat.

 Never Again Will You Count Calories

 A big reason that calorie-counting diets aren’t sustainable is that carbohydrates are making your body remain in continually occurring states of hunger.
 You could use willpower for a period of time to resist the desire to eat more, but your hunger hormones will be beating on you constantly.
 Plant-Based Diets Mean Continual Hunger.
-If you are eating a high carbohydrate Standard Modern Diet, like 98% of people, you are unlikely to be successful with long-term weight control without dropping the carbs.
+If you are eating a high carbohydrate Standard Modern Diet, like 98% of people, you are unlikely to be successful with long-term weight control.